-Jacky had some talent in sport and I would make a point of watching some of her matches on a Saturday morning whenever I could.
-I had coached the sport she was playing, so was able to offer some technical coaching tips, congratulate her efforts when she had done some great work and so on.
+Emma had some talent in sport.
+I would make a point of watching some of her matches on a Saturday morning whenever I could.
+I had coached the sport she was playing, so was able to offer some technical coaching tips, and congratulate her efforts when she had performed admirably at some point in a match.
 It was a point of common ground and often a useful conversation starter, especially when we might bump into each other in the school grounds.

-Jacky had a wicked sense of humour and Sarah, Jacky and I had plenty of laughs, especially when Jacky was all wound up, had relaxed, chilled for a little and had gathered herself into a calmer place.
+Emma had a wicked sense of humor and Ruth, Emma and I had plenty of laughs, especially when Emma was all wound up, had relaxed, chilled for a little and had gathered herself into a calmer place.

-There were days when it was easy to give up with Jacky.
-Assessments not completed, silly behaviour getting her into trouble and a whole lot more, but I explained to her time and time again that school was where she must feel safe and secure.
+There were days when it was easy to give up with Emma.
+Assessments not completed, silly behavior getting her into trouble and a whole lot more, but I explained to her time and time again that school was where she must feel safe and secure.
 However, without consistent work, she might not be able to pursue her career interests which involved helping others.

 I had done some work on sourcing the requirements for the career she was interested in and sat with her one day going through the qualifications needed on the University website (she had also done this prior to talking to me, an encouraging sign).
 She didn’t believe she was going to obtain the results she needed.
 I reassured her that, if she was prepared to work consistently, I genuinely believed she could achieve the desired results.
-I also contacted her teachers and asked them to keep me informed if Jacky was falling behind or did not meet deadlines and so on.
-Jacky was aware that I had contacted the teachers.
-We continued to refer back to her goals, adjust them up or down as she developed a mor consistent approach to her academic studies, so they remained achievable and realistic.
+I also contacted her teachers and asked them to keep me informed if Emma was falling behind or did not meet deadlines.
+Emma was aware that I had contacted the teachers.
+We continued to refer back to her goals, adjust them up or down as she developed a more consistent approach to her academic studies, so they remained achievable and realistic.

-Occasionally I would send Jacky an email of encouragement, reminding her to meet the deadlines and why she needed to do this and so on.
+Occasionally I would send Emma an email of encouragement, reminding her to meet the deadlines and why she needed to do this.
 When she aced a Test on one occasion, a special moment occurred, as my email reminded her that she could achieve her dreams with consistent effort.
-I wanted to put that in writing as well as verbalise it.
+I wanted to put that in writing as well as verbalize it.
 I was speaking to the potential she was not always able to see.
-Sometimes she acknowledged the email, often not, though she always told me she had read it and that’s all that mattered to me, as I was drip-feeding a message that was basically saying, “I believe in you!” and this would be positively impacting her developing brain and growth mindset.
+Sometimes she acknowledged the email, often not, though she always told me she had read it and that’s all that mattered to me.
+I was drip-feeding a message that was basically saying, “I believe in you!”.
+I hoped these positive messages would impact her developing brain and growth mindset in encouraging ways.

-Jacky made it through to the end of her final year at school which surprised many who thought the school might be forced to ask her to leave.
-She had supportive parents, although I wasn’t always comfortable that they knew how best to encourage her to become the best she could be.
+Emma made it through to the end of her final year at school which surprised many who thought the school might be forced to ask her to leave.
+She had supportive parents, although I wasn’t always comfortable that they knew how best to encourage her to reach her potential.

 Many are the times when we are like the parachutist or sky rider taking a novice for a ride.
 We have to control the parachute and do our best to ensure that we land safely at our destination, no matter how choppy or gusty the wind or how risky the ride might be.
 We have to display calmness, empathy, tolerance, unconditional love and grace and speak into the future our novice cannot yet see.
 That is the Spirit of Mentoring.